-The board of directors of the Company (the "Board") believes that corporate governance is essential to the success of the Company and the enhancement of Shareholders' value.
+The Company is committed to achieving and maintaining high standards of corporate governance, the board of directors of the Company (the "Board") believes that corporate governance is essential to the success of the Company and the enhancement of Shareholders' value.
 Accordingly, the Company has adopted various measures to ensure that a high standard of corporate governance is maintained.

-Throughout the year ended 31 December 2021 (the "Year"), the Company has applied the principles and complied with the code provisions set out in the Corporate Governance Code (the "CG Code") as listed out in Appendix 14 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules" and the "Stock Exchange" respectively).
+Throughout the year ended 31 December 2022 (the "Year"), the Company has applied the principles and complied with the code provisions set out in the Corporate Governance Code (the "CG Code") as listed out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The current practices will be reviewed and continuously updated.